lilylei95/pong_clone/README.md

 # Controls

 To be begin the game press space.
 Once the game has started use the arrow keys to move left and right.

+# Credits

+When making this clone, I was following Matt Mongeau's [tutorial](https://robots.thoughtbot.com/pong-clone-in-javascript) on how to create a pong with HTML and Javascript.